mr-ravin/EnCrYpT-DeCrYpT/README.md

 # EnCrYpT-DeCrYpT
-This is the first complete software written by me in C programming language during my B.Tech first semester Nov-Dec 2013 in Meerut Institute of Engineering and Technology, meerut-250005, Uttar Pradesh, India.
+This is the first complete software written by me in C programming language during my B.Tech first semester in Meerut Institute of Engineering and Technology, meerut-250005, Uttar Pradesh, India.

 ##### Batch: CS-B (2013-2017)